CityOfBoston/Forms/README.md

 # Where we are going

 We've mainly learned that not all forms are created equal.
-Some are simple, but most of them are either interrealted or kick off complicated business processes.
-Moving them online isn't much help.
+Some are simple, but most of them are either interrelated or kick off complicated business processes.
+Just moving those online isn't much help.
 Some are really also better served as applications.
 For example, why make a resident fill out the same assessing form every year if we already have the bulk of that information in a city database?

 Likely, we'll need a flexible workflow tool which simple forms and web applications can feed information into.
+But the pilot has also shown us we'll always need the ability to quickly and easily create branded forms.